dejapong/PlotGlass/README.md

 This project is still a proof-of-concept.
 The current version is demonstrates TimeSeries plots, with JSON websocket data only.
 The API is still in flux and future versions may break everything.

 ## Can I contribute?
 That would be amazing!
-I'll review pull requests, or contact me ([github.com/dejapong]), if you'd like a specific issue to work on.
+I'll review pull requests, or [contact me](http://github.com/dejapong), if you'd like to talk about a specific issue to work on.